Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-17-elastic-beanstalk/extra-17.4-beanstalk-with-docker/extra-17.4.md

-# Extra 17.4: Multi-Container Beanstalk Application
+# Extra 17.4: Single Container Beanstalk Application

 ### Description

+This example configures a Docker Application in an Elastic Beanstalk Environment.
+It uses a single container and deploys it using the _v1_ syntax of the `Dockerrun.aws.json` file.
+The docker application is a simple Nginx web server that serves the default Nginx welcome page.

 ### Operation